nchimunyascripts/auction-marketplace/README.md

    python app.py
    ```

-2. Access the application in your web browser at `http://localhost:5000`.
+2. Access the application in your web browser at [https://auction-marketplace-six.vercel.app/](https://auction-marketplace-six.vercel.app/).

-## API Documentation

-The API documentation for the Online Auction System can be found [here](/api-docs).

 ## Contributing